zeljkofilipin/filipin.eu/_drafts/deep-work-quotes.md

 > the answer to the question will be somewhere in the 30 to 50 percent

 > Finish Your Work by Five Thirty

-I'm really bad at this.
-I tend to start my work day late, and I tend to finish late.
-But, I don't work crazy hours.

 > I call this commitment fixed-schedule productivity, as I fix the firm goal of not working past a certain time, then work backward to find productivity strategies that allow me to satisfy this declaration.